perl11/potion/INSTALL.md

 ## ~ the latest potion ~

 To build the bleeding edge, you will need
-GNU make, binutils and clang or gcc. clang produces better code than gcc, but is harder to debug.
+GNU make, binutils, perl, sed, git and gcc or better clang. clang produces better code than gcc, but is harder to debug. gcc-4.6.3 is broken, at least on ubuntu.

     $ git clone git://github.com/perl11/potion.git
     $ cd potion